Anaminus/roblox-library/modules/SignalFire/README.md

 each listener.
 Each function listener is called in its own separate thread.

 The order in which listeners are invoked is **undefined**.

+After the signal is destroyed, calling the function does nothing.